-This recipe is straight from one of my favourite cookbooks, Momofuku.
-I just dialed down the salt as I find the original recipe too salty.
+This recipe is inspired from one of my favourite cookbooks, Momofuku.
+I dialed down the salt as I find the original recipe way too salty.
 You can use this pulled pork for anything.
 In the cookbook, they put in their ramen and kimchi stew.
 I’ve had in tacos, fried with rice or just on it’s own.
 It’s so delicious it goes with everything!
 Throw a hunk of meat in the oven, sit back and enjoy as your house fills up with the beautiful scent of roasting meat.

 Pulled Pork Recipe inspired by Momofuku

 Mix together the salt and sugar and rub all over the meat.
 Place in a bowl, cover and put in the fridge for at least 6 hours, but no more than 24.